matthewpalmer/Locksmith/README.md

 let account = TwitterAccount(username: "_matthewpalmer", password: "my_password")

-// CreateableSecureStorable lets us create in the keychain try account.createInSecureStore()
+// CreateableSecureStorable lets us create the account in the keychain try account.createInSecureStore()

-// ReadableSecureStorable lets us read from the keychain let result = account.readFromSecureStore()
+// ReadableSecureStorable lets us read the account from the keychain let result = account.readFromSecureStore()

-// DeleteableSecureStorable lets us delete from the keychain try account.deleteFromSecureStore()
+// DeleteableSecureStorable lets us delete the account from the keychain try account.deleteFromSecureStore()
 ```